-Recent license agreement cases
+Recent licence agreement cases

-We work we clients as if we were part of their in-house team.
+We work with clients as if we were part of their in-house team.
 The licence fees are often a major overhead for licensees and therefore licensees need to be getting value for money on terms which are flexible.
 The licensors on the other hand are making their business from monetising their IP via licence agreements and want to see a revenue flow.
 We understand the bottom line.

 Some recent cases involving licence agreements